The Papers

 View Full Bio

-’s land about 30 feet to the place of beginning, containing sixty six square rods of land, subject to highways, be the same more or less.—
+’s land, about 30 feet to the place of beginning, containing Sixty six square rods of land, subject to highways,

-To have and to hold the above granted and bargained premises, with the appurtenances thereof unto the said Joseph Smith, [“]Trustee in Trust” as above described, & to his assigns forever, to their own proper use and behoof.— And also, I the said
+TO HAVE AND TO HOLD the above granted and bargained premises, with the appurtenances thereof, unto the said Joseph Smith, “Trustee in Trust”, as above described, & to his heirs and assigns forever, to their own proper use and behoof.— And also, I the said

 William Marks